LAB-ADAN/LAB-ADAN.github.io/_posts/2025-10-20-IAM-Concept.md

 ### Question 1: IAM Role Definition

+A company has an application running on an EC2 instance that needs to read objects from an S3 bucket.
-What is the proper definition of an IAM Role?
+What is the **most secure** way to grant access?

 - [ ] A. A permanent identity for human users.
 - [ ] B. A password management feature.